kamuridesu/Spotify2Youtube/README.md

 # Spotify2Youtube
 Migrate Spotify playlists to Youtube Music

+THIS PROJECT IS UNMAINTAINED!
+USE THIS FORK INSTEAD: https://github.com/Godofcoffe/Rumpel

 ## ATTENTION!
 I made this project because I wanted to move from Spotify to YTMusic without losing all my playlists with years of music.
 It worked, but there's a lot of bugs that I need to fix: